Trigger points are found throughout the muscular system.

-The good news is that trigger points are easy to treat and you can learn how to treat them yourself.
+The good news is that many trigger points are easy to treat, and you can learn how to treat them yourself.
 Applying pressure to the area for 5-7 seconds several times throughout the day will deactivate most trigger points.
-This does not mean that the trigger point will be gone in one day, it can take days or weeks to completely get rid of a trigger point.
+That does not mean the trigger point will be gone in one day.
+It can take days or, in rare cases, weeks to deactivate a trigger point.
 But you will experience a reduction in pain and increased mobility within a few treatments.
 Treatment consistency is the secret to eliminating trigger point pain.

-To accurately find and treat trigger points you must have a reference to the pain patterns.
-You can browse the muscle categories here on The Wellness Digest to find the pattern that most closely matches your pain and learn the symptoms, cause, and contributing factors to your specific pain.
+To accurately find and treat trigger points, you must have a reference to the pain patterns.
+You can browse the muscle categories on The Wellness Digest to search for the pain pattern that most closely matches your pain.
+You will also learn the symptoms, causes, and contributing factors to your specific pain.

-I highly recommend The Trigger Point Therapy Workbook as a reference guide and to learn about trigger points and their effects on the body.
-The beginning chapters of the book will teach you about trigger points, what they are, how to find and treat them.
-It also has precautions that you may need to observe based on medical conditions.
+I highly recommend The Trigger Point Therapy Workbook as a reference guide to learning about trigger points and their effects on the body.
+The beginning chapters of the book will teach you about trigger points and how to find and treat them.
+It also has precautions you may need to observe based on medical conditions.
 The rest of the book is dedicated to muscle treatment.
-Individual muscles are illustrated and symptoms for each trigger point listed.
-Written instructions along with diagrams of where trigger points are located will guide you to find and treat the pain.
-It takes time, practice and patience to learn, but once you learn the basic concepts you will have the knowledge to treat, relieve, and even eliminate trigger point muscle pain.
+Individual muscles have illustrations with symptoms for each trigger point listed.
+Written instructions and diagrams of trigger point locations will guide you to find and treat the pain.
+It takes time, practice, and patience to learn.
+But once you understand the basic concepts, you will have the knowledge to treat, relieve, and even eliminate trigger point muscle pain.

 Is Trigger Point Therapy Effective?

 Trigger point therapy has helped many people reduce or eliminate pain and muscle and joint stiffness.
-The key to effective therapy is consistency.
-Several 1-2 minute treatments throughout the day have shown to be most effective for manual therapy.
-If therapy is not consistent, and not continued until the trigger point(s) are deactivated the pain will return.
+The key to effective trigger point therapy is consistency.
+Several 1-2 minute treatments throughout the day have shown to be most effective for this manual therapy.
+If treatment is not consistent and not continued until the trigger point(s) are deactivated, the pain will return.

 Does it work for everyone?
-No. Underlying medical conditions, flare-ups from chronic illness and serious old injuries can cause pain that trigger point therapy may help but not eliminate.
-But if you are suffering from muscle and joint pain but cannot find the answers, trigger point therapy is worth your consideration.
+No. Underlying medical conditions, flare-ups from chronic illness, and old injuries can cause pain that trigger point therapy may help but not eliminate.
+But, if you are suffering from muscle and joint pain and cannot find the answers, trigger point therapy is worth your consideration.